 Brands and retailers are becoming more concerned about the use of PFAS in their products as chemicals falling under the PFAS group may be harmful to humans and are increasingly being regulated in different markets around the world.

 PFAS [per-and polyfluoroalkyl substances] are synthetic chemicals that have been used in industrial and consumer products worldwide since the 1940s.
-They are used as functional applications for products such as non-stick cookware, water-repellents, and stain-resistant fabrics, cosmetics, fire suppression foams, and a wide variety of products that resist water, and oil.
+They are used as functional applications for products such as non-stick cookware, water-repellents, and stain-resistant fabrics, cosmetics, fire suppression foams, cables, tablets, food packaging and a wide variety of products that resist water, and oil.

 Thousands of chemicals, their salts, and related substances fall under the PFAS chemical group, including perfluorooctanoic acid (PFOA) and perfluorooctane sulfonic acid (PFOS).
 PFAS have heat-, water-, and oil-resistant properties and are highly resistant to degradation.
 Because they do not degrade easily, they are also called “Forever Chemicals” and their emissions release contaminants into the environment.